bigskysoftware/htmx/www/docs.md

 |  `htmx.config.wsReconnectDelay` | defaults to `full-jitter`
 |  `htmx.config.disableSelector` | defaults to `[disable-htmx], [data-disable-htmx]`, htmx will not process elements with this attribute on it or a parent
 |  `htmx.config.timeout` | defaults to 0 in milliseconds
+|  `htmx.config.defaultFocusScroll` | if the focused element should be scrolled into view, defaults to false

 </div>